-Net income attributable to common stock and basic EPS increased due primarily to higher retail prices and lower selling, general and administrative expenses.
-Our having recorded additional COLI benefits contributed to the increase for the three months ended June 30, 2013, while lower depreciation expense contributed to the increase for the six months ended June 30, 2013.
-For both periods, lower retail electricity sales, which resulted primarily from cooler weather and reduced demand from certain industrial customers, and higher operating and maintenance expenses served to partially offset the aforementioned items.
+Net income attributed to common stock and basic EPS for the nine months ended September 30, 2013, increased due primarily to higher prices, recording additional COLI proceeds and lower selling, general and administrative expenses.
+Lower electricity sales as a result of cooler weather and reduced demand for electricity served to partially offset the aforementioned increases.
 See the discussion under "-Operating Results" below for additional information.